querqy/smui/README.md

 ```

 ###### Custom Authentication
-This is telling every controller method (Home and ApiController) to use the according authentication method as well as it tells SMUI's `BasicAuthAuthenticatedAction` username and password it should use.
 You can also implement a custom authentication action and tell SMUI to decorate its controllers with that, e.g.:

 ```
 smui.authAction = myOwnPackage.myOwnAuthenticatedAction